-Applicants must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 5.
+Applicants must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
 The applicant's prior education must include a degree in a science or engineering field.
-In addition to this requirement, a minimum of two years of relevant full-time work experience in the field and a detailed work résumé and transcripts from all college studies must be submitted.
+In addition to this requirement, a minimum of two years of relevant full-time work experience in the field are required, and a detailed work résumé and transcripts from all college studies must be submitted.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
 When reviewing an application, the candidate's academic and professional background will be considered.
+As part of the admission process, the chair or the program coordinators may interview students in order to clarify points on their résumés or on previous courses taken.
+This is to better understand what experience they have had in preparing projects or team assignments.

 Ten courses must be completed within five years.
 Students must choose a focus area to follow.
-The curriculum consists of a combination of core and electives based on the chosen focus area; at least three of which must be 700-level courses.
+The curriculum consists of a combination of core courses and electives based on the chosen focus area, at least three of which must be 700-level courses.
 Only one grade of C can count toward the master's degree.
 All course selections are subject to advisor approval.

-Applicants who have already completed a master's degree in a closely related technical discipline are eligible to apply for the Post Master's Certificate in Technical Management.
+Applicants who have already completed a master's degree in a closely related technical discipline are eligible to apply for the Post-Master's Certificate in Technical Management.

 Six courses must be completed within three years.
 At least four of the six courses must be from the program (595.xxx).
 Two electives may be taken from other programs with approval from the program chair or vice chair.
 Only grades of B- or above can count toward the post-master's certificate.
-Focus areas are not available for students pursing certificates.
+Focus areas are not available for students pursuing certificates.
 All course selections are subject to advisor approval.

-Applicants who are interested in taking graduate level courses, but are not necessarily interested in pursuing a full master's degree, are eligible for the Graduate Certificate in Technical Management.
+Applicants who are interested in taking graduate-level courses, but not necessarily interested in pursuing a full master's degree are eligible for the Graduate Certificate in Technical Management.
 Applicants are required to meet the same requirements for admission as the master's degree.